Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 - Illinois has covered the spread two times this season.

-- Illinois is 2-1 against the spread and 1-2 overall when the team scores more than 16.0 points.
+- When Illinois scores more than 16.0 points, it is 2-1 against the spread and 1-2 overall.

-- Illinois is 2-2 against the spread and 1-3 overall when the team piles up more than 309.7 yards.
+- In games that Illinois picks up more than 309.7 yards, the team is 2-2 against the spread and 1-3 overall.

-- This season the Fighting Illini have turned the ball over five times, three more than the Boilermakers' takeaways (2).
+- The Fighting Illini have turned the ball over three more times (5 total) than the Boilermakers have forced a turnover (2) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.